-Number Recommendation Contraction of the second s should wait until all the children being cared for in operation have been retrieved by parents, before leaving the site.
-55 The Ministry of Education Bill 10, the Child Care Modernization Act, 2014, if passed, would permit the Director to post should direct enforcement information on any enforcement tools applied to child care providers (e.g. compliance orders, staff, as a standard practice, protection orders, administrative penalties, conviction of an offence under the Act) where child care notify them that their is provided of publish this information in any manner or medium considered appropriate. children have been In addition, the proposed legislation would require unlicensed child care providers to disclose their attending illegal unlicensed unlicensed status to parents and retain a record of this disclosure. child care operations and educate them on the Day The Ministry of Education intends to provide information directly to parents with children attending Nurseries Act or successor non-compliant unlicensed child care programs where contact information is available.
-56 The Ministry of Education 5 I THE THEW ETHORCEMENT UNITS STATT WILL DE TRAINED IN DISPUTE RESOLUTION AND CONFLICT AVOIDANCE. should train enforcement stall its dispute resolution, and conflict de-escalation techniques.
-57 The Ministry of Education Currently, the ministry provides information and resources about Dav Nurseries Act requirements should develop reference and licensed child care options to the unlicensed child care provider to distribute to parents, and materials that can be directly to parents where they are on site.
-The ministry also provides information on its website and provided to parents to assist provides information about licensed child care options in its standard correspondence template when legal child care spaces responding to parents who inquire to the ministry about their unlicensed child care provider.
-The Ministry of Education intends to provide information directly to parents with children attending non-compliant unlicensed child care where contact information is available.
-Ministry staff will provide information shout child core including the licenced shild core build child care fact sheets, and the registry of unlicensed child care violations.
+Number Recommendation Response

+should wait until all the arrives.

+children being cared for in

+an illegal child care

+operation have been

+retrieved by parents, before

+leaving the site.

+55 The Ministry of Education Bill 10, the Child Care Modernization Act.
+2014, if passed, would permit the Director to post

+should direct enforcement

+staff, as a standard practice, protection orders, administrative penalties, conviction of an offence under the Act) where child care

+to contact parents directly to is provided or publish this information in any manner or medium considered appropriate.

+notify them that their

+children have been In addition, the proposed legislation would require unlicensed child care providers to disclose their

+attending illegal unlicensed

+child care operations and

+educate them on the Day The Ministry of Education intends to provide information directly to parents with children attending

+Nurseries Act or successor non-compliant unlicensed child care programs where contact information is available.

+legislation

+56 The Ministry of Education The new Enforcement Unit's staff will be trained in dispute resolution and conflict avoidance.

+should train enforcement

+staff in dispute resolution,

+and conflict de-escalation

+techniques.

+57 The Ministry of Education Currently, the ministry provides information and resources about Day Nurseries Act requirements

+should develop reference and licensed child care options to the unlicensed child care provider to distribute to parents, and

+materials that can be directly to parents where they are on site.
+The ministry also provides information on its website and

+provided to parents to assist provides information about licensed child care options in its standard correspondence template when

+legal child care spaces responding to pareins who inquire to the ministry about their unlicensed child care provider.

+The Ministry of Education intends to provide information directly to parents with children attending

+The second secon

+Ministry staff will provide information about child care, including the licensed child care websites,

+1 child care fact sheets, and the registry of unlicensed child care violations.

 58 The Ministry of Education should set out clear written The ministry has added additional information regarding both noted areas to its Internal Directive to clarify expectations for enforcement staff carrying out inspections.